HJBerwick/HJBerwick.github.io/_posts/2024-05-21-enhancing-targeting-accuracy.md

 # Random Forest <a name="rf-title"></a>

-We will again utlise the scikit-learn library within Python to model our data using a Random Forest.
+We will again utilise the scikit-learn library within Python to model our data using a Random Forest.
 The code below is broken up into 4 key sections:

 * Data Import
 * Data Preprocessing